ory/sdk/clients/client/python/docs/V0alpha2Api.md

     # Create an instance of the API class
     api_instance = v0alpha2_api.V0alpha2Api(api_client)
-    id = "id_example" # str | The Login Flow ID  The value for this parameter comes from `flow` URL Query parameter sent to your application (e.g. `/login?flow=abcde`). cookie = "cookie_example" # str | HTTP Cookies  When using the SDK on the server side you must include the HTTP Cookie Header originally sent to your HTTP handler here. (optional)
+    id = "id_example" # str | The Login Flow ID  The value for this parameter comes from `flow` URL Query parameter sent to your application (e.g. `/login?flow=abcde`). cookie = "Cookie_example" # str | HTTP Cookies  When using the SDK in a browser app, on the server side you must include the HTTP Cookie Header sent by the client to your server here.
+This ensures that CSRF and session cookies are respected. (optional)

     # example passing only required values which don't have defaults set
     try: